Best-transcendence/ft_transcendence/backend/ws-service/Readme.md

 Notes:
 - `dev` uses nodemon (dev dependency).
 Ensure `npm install` was run inside `ws-service`.
 - The service logs the loaded secret prefix at startup for quick verification.
+**NOTE** be careful with the version of npm install @fastify/cors@8 because the last verison is just compatible with @fastify 5.* and our project is in 4.2.*

 ---